KameeKaze/Metaverse/README.md

 ## Technical details
 [//]: # (Explain the technical details and how you'd solve the challenge.
 Optionally you can add pseudocode.)

+### Problem

+Remark is a great Protocoll for creating assets for Blockchain Game Assets.
+Skybreach launched this year and people can buy Chunkies.
+Chunkies are little creatures, which are living in the Skybreach Universe.

+**Noone can create their own Chunkie Breed 😢.**

+There is no rmrk game assets minter available.

+### Solution

+We created a game Asset Minter. 👯‍♂️
+It allows you to create your own breed.

+### See Results.

+See `./CCTF` for the secondary Challenge A

+See `./Privacy` for the secondary Challenge B

+See `./Kusama` for the secondary Challenge C. Its a optional one.

+---

+See `./Demo` for the Main Challenge.

+In `./Demo/Frontend` run `yarn install` && `yarn dev`

+in `./Demo/polkadot/` run `./target/release/polkadot --dev`

+In `./Demo/Frontend/projects/scripts` follow the README.md  to deploy the assets in the assets Folder.
+It creates a .json, which has to be manually copied to `./Demo/Frontend/projects/react-demo/public/chunky-dump.json`

 ## Topology

 [//]: # (Please provide a drawn topology, you can use https://draw.io/)